 Where is the adductor brevis muscle?

-It connects the pubic bone to the thigh bone (linea aspera of the femur).
+It connects the pelvis (pubis) to the thigh bone (linea aspera of the femur).

-Activities that cause adductor brevis muscle pain and symptoms:
+Activities that cause adductor brevis pain and symptoms:

 - Because of the common attachment to the pubic bone and it's attachment to the adductor longus muscle, the pain pattern of the adductor brevis is the same as the adductor longus.
 Both muscles are treated simultaneously.